A coordination-free, convergent, and safe replicated tree: Discussion

 \section{Discussion}

-In this section we discuss the details that might effect the implementation of \RDTName\ data structure.

-\subsubsection{Moving from causal consistency to eventual consistency}
+\subsection{Moving from causal consistency to eventual consistency}

-\citet{Houshmand:2019:HRC:3302515.3290387} provide an analysis for relaxing the requirement of causal delivery to eventual consistency, called dependency analysis.
-In a nutshell, dependency analysis checks whether an operation is independent from the result of a previous operation.
-Table~\ref{tab:dep_analysis} shows the results of dependency analysis of \RDTName{}.
-Observe that no operations are dependent on remove, and add and remove are not dependent on move.
-All operations have conditional dependency with some other operation that warrants causal delivery.
-This analysis supports our choice of causal consistency, since there is no fully independent operation.
+\citet{Houshmand:2019:HRC:3302515.3290387} propose dependency analysis to help relax the requirement of causal delivery.
+We run this analysis for all operations, irrespective of whether the update is tentative or definitive.

+\Cref{tab:dep_analysis} shows the results of the dependency analysis of \RDTName{}.
+We can observe that no operations are dependent on remove, and add and remove are not dependent on move.
+As there is no fully independent operation, relaxing causal delivery is not helpful to \RDTName.

-\subsubsection{Message overhead for conflict resolution}
+\subsection{Message overhead for conflict resolution}

+In order to use \RDTName\ in a real-world application, we need to understand the overhead of conflict resolution.
+Conflict resolution requires some meta information that is sent along with the update message from the origin replica.
+This may have an impact on the bandwidth lost, hence understanding the components is important.

+The conflict resolution policy of \RDTName\ needs information to compute a set of concurrent operations.
+Assuming a replica works as a single threaded process, we use vector clocks.
+The size of vector clocks is linear with the number of replicas.
+This poses an additional overhead.

-\RDTName\ transmits the set of critical ancestors, priority number, and vector clocks\footnote{We assume that each replica works as a single-threaded process. }.
-The size of the set of critical ancestors depends on the depth of the subtree comprising the common ancestor (farthest from the root) of the node being moved and the destination parent.
-The size of the vector clock is dependent on the number of replicas (for $n$ replicas, an integer array of size $n$) and priority number is a single number which is application-specific.
+Conflict resolution also takes as input the set of critical ancestors, descendants, and the priority.
+The size of the set of critical ancestors depends on the depth of the subtree comprising the least common ancestor of the node being moved and the destination parent.
+The size of the set of critical ancestors is linear to the difference in the rank of the new parent and the least common ancestor.
+The size of the set of descendants might be large for the nodes nearer to the root.
+This poses an overhead on the metadata.
+The priority can be a single number or a string and is independent of other factors.
+Hence using the conflict resolution of \RDTName\ will cause a considerable overhead on message delivery.